mikemwai/balancer/README.md

 ### <ins>Explanations</ins>

 - Based on the observations above, the load balancer is functioning as expected with all endpoints up and running.
-In case of a server failure, it quickly spawns a new instance to handle the load, demonstrating its resilience and reliability.
+In case of a server failure, it quickly spawns a new instance through the new endpoint `/fail` to handle the load, demonstrating its resilience and reliability.

 ## iv) A-4